terramate-io/terramate/docs/configuration/project-setup.md

 ---
-title: Getting Started | Terramate
+title: Project Setup | Terramate
-description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, globals and more to Terraform.
+description: Terramate adds powerful capabilities such as code generation, stacks, orchestration, change detection, data sharing and more to Terraform.

 prev:
-  text: 'Installation'
+  text: 'Terramate Configuration'
-  link: '/installation'
+  link: '/configuration/'

 next:
-  text: 'Getting Started'
+  text: 'Project Configuration'
-  link: '/getting-started'
+  link: '/configuration/project-config'
 ---

-# Getting Started

-## Project Setup
+# Project Setup

 If you already have a project versioned on Git setting up Terramate is as easy as just [installing Terramate](#installing).